dada-lang/dada/book/src/dyn_tutorial/give.md

 ```
 error: `p` has no value
-  > q = p // <-- Added this line!
+  > q = p # <-- Added this line!
         - value in `p` was given to `q` here
   > print("The point is ({p.x}, {q.y})).await
                           ^^^ `p` has no value
 ```

 When you have an assignment like `q = p`, the default in Dada is that you are **giving** whatever permissions `p` has over to `q`.
 In this case, since `p` was the exclusive owner of the value, `q` becomes the exclusive owner of the value.
 You can't have two exclusive owners, so that means that `p` is empty.
 If you run the debugger, you can see this in action.
-Position the cursor right before the `p` in `q = p` line:
+Position the cursor at the end of the first line:

 ```
 class Point(x, y)

 async fn main() {
     p = Point(x: 22, y: 44)
+    #                      ▲
+    # ─────────────────────┘
     q = p
-    //     ▲
-    // ────┘
     print("The point is ({p.x}, {p.y})").await
 }
 ```